 But physical activity can benefit us in so many more ways!
 Physical activity can positively impact your cognitive health (better thinking and learning, focus, memory) and your mental health (decreased symptoms of depression and anxiety, improved stress management and resiliency), as well as create opportunities to support social wellness (improved relationships and bonding, social interactions, and skills).

 In fact, after a single bout or session of physical activity, we are more likely to experience immediate important changes in our thinking and mental health compared to improvements to our physical health (which typically take longer to notice).

 If you’re interested in learning more about how physical activity can benefit your day-to-day life, check out our “Betters” pages.

 Some people may struggle with sports or physical activity due to their disability, is there any advice you can give?

 Trial and error is ok.
 Take your time to try different activities or sports until you find one that “clicks”.
-Some people enjoy group activities or sports, whereas others prefer more solo ones.
-Some people enjoy getting active indoors (at home, in a gym or a rec centre) whereas others thrive in the outdoor environment.
+Some people enjoy group activities or sports, whereas others prefer solo ones.
+Some people enjoy getting active indoors (at home, in a gym, or a rec center) whereas others thrive in the outdoor environment.

 It’s also important to remember that you might not excel in the new activity or sport right away, and that’s ok!
 It takes time to develop new skills, so stick with it.
 As you refine your skills, your confidence in your ability to do that activity will also improve.